 By Deeli from Richland

 Fruit infused water is the rage now.
 Put some orange peels in your water to get it for free.
 I got orange taste in as little as 10 minutes.
-If you put some in a pitcher and let it sit overnight, you will have enough for a couple days.
-Remove the peels before drinking.
-No sweetener was necessary for me.

 Not only is this a great way to drink water, but it's also a great way to be frugal!
 This works great with bottled water and makes tap water drinkable!